Saint-Ludger

 Saint-Ludger is a municipality in the Le Granit Regional County Municipality in Estrie, Quebec, Canada, on the Canada–United States border.
 The population is 1,074 as of 2021.

 The municipality of Saint-Ludger was created in 1998 from the amalgamation of the village of Saint-Ludger, the municipality of Risborough and the township of Gayhurst-Partie-Sud-Est. The first settlers arrived in the area before 1863.
 It is named in honour of Ludger of Utrecht, the first bishop of Münster in the 9th century.

+Demographics

+In the 2021 Census of Population conducted by Statistics Canada, Saint-Ludger had a population of 1074 living in 449 of its 507 total private dwellings, a change of from its 2016 population of 1071.
+With a land area of 127.58 km2, it had a population density of in 2021.